EGI-Federation/cloud-info-provider/.github/CONTRIBUTING.md

 ### Obvious Fix Policy

-Small contributions, such as fixing spelling errors, where the content is small enough to not be considered intellectual property can be made against the master branch
+Small contributions, such as fixing spelling errors, where the content is small enough to not be considered intellectual property can be made against the main branch

 As a rule of thumb, changes are obvious fixes if they do not introduce any new